Activist Profile: The East Side Riders — Riding for Love

 And they have major plans in the works.
 Besides the monthly rides, the Roll, Splash, and Run triathlon, and the Tuesday nights spent fixing bikes for free as part of the Parks after Dark summer program, they are in talks to start a bike loan program.
 They hope to recover bikes locked up by law enforcement, refurbish them, and then lend them out to local youth.
 Borrowing would cost a quarter and the only requirement would be that the bikes be brought in once a week for check-ups before being checked out again.

-There is an innovative element of community building to the planned lending system: kids would have to register and get an ESR card.
-Then, if anything were to happen—should a crime be committed by someone using the bike, for example—law enforcement could get the bike back to the ESR and involve the ESR in reaching out to parents and getting the kid back on track.
+There is an innovative element of community building to the planned lending system: kids would have to register and get an ESRBC card.
+Then, if anything were to happen—should a crime be committed by someone using the bike, for example—law enforcement could get the bike back to the ESRBC and involve the ESRBC in reaching out to parents and getting the kid back on track.

 No system is fail-proof, unfortunately.
-During this weekend’s Valentine’s Day Ride 4 Love event, several young men looking to start something pulled up at a corner, shouting out their affiliation.
-Luckily, the situation was defused, but with 40 riders participating in the event, including very small children, the potential for the situation to turn very ugly very quickly was certainly there.
+During this weekend's Valentine's Day Ride 4 Love event, several young men looking to start something pulled up at a corner, shouting out their affiliation.
+Luckily, the situation was defused, but with 40 riders participating in the event, including very small children, the potential for the situation to take a turn was certainly there.

 Safety Concerns are Ever-Present